 MetroNational Joint Venture Secures 218K SF Houston Adaptive Reuse Campus

 Houston's Heights neighborhood continues to attract major institutional capital, with MetroNational forming a joint venture partnership to acquire the 218,000-square-foot M-K-T Heights mixed-use campus.
-The adaptive reuse development, originally spearheaded by Radom Capital, has become a flagship destination in one of the city's most competitive inner-loop submarkets.
+The adaptive reuse development, originally spearheaded by Radom Capital and Triten Real Estate Partners, has become a flagship destination in one of the city's most competitive inner-loop submarkets.

 Key Details

-MetroNational has acquired M-K-T Heights while maintaining a joint venture relationship with the property's original developers, Radom Capital.
+MetroNational has acquired M-K-T Heights while maintaining a joint venture relationship with the property's original developers, Radom Capital and Triten Real Estate Partners.
 The transaction involves a substantial mixed-use campus spanning 218,000 square feet, built through adaptive reuse of historic structures in the Heights neighborhood.

 The property represents a prime example of industrial-to-lifestyle conversion, a strategy that has gained considerable traction across Sun Belt markets.
-According to Shopping Center Business, MetroNational entered into the joint venture with Radom Capital as part of the acquisition structure, ensuring continuity in ownership vision.
+According to Shopping Center Business, MetroNational entered into the joint venture with Radom Capital and Triten Real Estate Partners as part of the acquisition structure, with both original developers remaining active in operations, leasing, and management.

 The Heights neighborhood, located northwest of downtown Houston, has experienced substantial residential and commercial growth over the past decade, making it a target for investors seeking density and foot traffic.
 M-K-T Heights sits along the Heights Hike-and-Bike Trail, providing direct connectivity that enhances its appeal to retail and office tenants alike.